 Nevada has a law that permits medical marijuana use.
 However, the law does not require employers to accommodate the use of medical marijuana in the workplace.
 Many companies have addressed medical marijuana in their drug free workplace policies and have a provision that the use of marijuana is prohibited if the employee chooses to work for that particular company.
 For DOT companies this is Federal law, medical marijuana is not recognized.
 You should consult an attorney to advise whether you should inform your employer if you are registered with the Nevada Medical Marijuana Program.
 Employers should review their drug free workplace program and address medical marijuana in their policy.

 Yes, unlike most others, e7 Health is properly licensed to perform instant or rapid drug testing.
-This means that negative results are available in minutes.Quest Diagnostics, Labcorp, and most other clinics in Las Vegas and Chicago do not offer instant or rapid drug testing. e7 Health offers instant or rapid drug testing at locations in Las Vegas and Chicago with a six panel drug test and a ten panel drug test.
+This means that negative results are available in minutes.Quest Diagnostics, Labcorp, and most other clinics in Las Vegas do not offer instant or rapid drug testing. e7 Health offers instant or rapid drug testing at locations in Las Vegas with a six panel drug test and a ten panel drug test.

 e7 Health provides DOT drug testing for companies regulated by the United States Department of Transportation.
 These regulations require the DOT drug testing and much more: alcohol testing, random drug and alcohol testing, consortium random testing pools, written drug and alcohol testing policies, supervisor training and much more. e7 Health works with DOT regulated employers to maintain a safe workplace, insure compliance with the regulations and to reduce the employer exposure to liability.